mohamedtareq24/4_Channel_Logic_Analyzer/Readme.md

-VGA controller implimnted on ALTERA FPGA using Quartus prime lite written in verilog
+VGA controller implemented on ALTERA FPGA using Quartus prime lite written in verilog